 - ii.
 Describe any variations in training requirements for the standard(s).
 Do training requirements vary by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), or the age of the children in care? - Staff in licensed center programs and family child care programs must complete all preservice training within three (3) months of hire.
-License exempt providers must complete the training prior to receiving CCAP approval to serve children in the CCDF program. - iii.
+License exempt providers must complete the training prior to receiving CCAP approval to serve children in the CCDF program.
+In addition, four of the required trainings must be in one of the CCDF Health and Safety requirements (listed in the regulations) - iii.
 To demonstrate compliance, certify by checking below how the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire. - [x] Pre-Service - [x] Orientation within three (3) months of hire - iv.
-Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised? - []Yes - [x] No - v.
+Does the state/territory require that this training topic be completed before caregivers, teachers, and directors are allowed to care for children unsupervised?

+v.
 How do providers receive updated information and/or training regarding the standard(s)?
 This description should include methods to ensure that providers are able to maintain and update the health and safety practices as described in the standards above.

 Rhode Island supports multiple free of charge and accessible professional development options for providers designed to engage adult learners in meaningful programs of study, as outlined in section seven (7) of this plan.
 These vendors and higher education partners work closely with the lead agency to adapt professional development options and content covered in course work, to ensure that both those new to the field and seasoned providers receive updated information as it pertains to health and safety standards.
 As appropriate, child care regulations are updated, either through emergency rule filing or a formal promulgation process, to reflect any updates.
 The lead agency works closely with the Rhode Island Department of Health to ensure that standards align to their recommendations and statute as well.
 The Rhode Island Department of Health also checks regulations prior to promulgation.
+Every year, 4 hours of professional development must be in a CCDF health and safety requirement.